Special Issue Guidelines

 Special Issues are an important component of Hindawi journals.
 They deal with more focused topics with high current interest falling within the scope of the journal in which they are published.
 They should be organized by recognized experts in the area and attract articles of the highest quality.
 Special Issue proposals are welcome at any time during the year, and should be submitted to email@example.com.

-Proposals for Special Issues should be submitted by the Guest Editors (at least 2 and at most 5 Guest Editors) and should include the following:
+Proposals for Special Issues should be submitted by the Lead Guest Editor of the Special Issue and should include the following:

 - The journal for which the Special Issue is intended

 - A suggested title for the Special Issue (should not exceed 10 words)

 - Proposed Aims and Scope, giving an overview of the Special Issue's intended focus and a list of the topics to be covered

 - A list of the Guest Editors who will join the Lead Guest Editor in managing the Special Issue, including their names, emails, affiliations, and a short biography (one paragraph) of each of the Guest Editors